jonathankochems/json-litobj/README.md

 1. fork this repository
 2. create a feature branch
-3. commit&push your code to your feature branch
+3. commit and push your code to your feature branch
 4. create a pull request to this repository